University of St. Thomas (Minnesota): Saint Paul

-St Thomas' newest dormitories, Frey Residence Hall and Tommie North Residence Hall, opened on north campus in 2020.
-Frey Residence Hall is a 5-story facility which houses 260 second-year and transfer students.
-Tommie North is also a 5-story facility, houses 480 residents and has a 116-stall underground parking ramp.
-It is connected to the Iverson Center for Faith and Ireland Hall via tunnel and sits on the site of the former John Paul II dormitory.
+St Thomas's newest dormitories, Frey Residence Hall and Tommie North Residence Hall, opened in 2020.
+Frey is a five-story facility that houses 260 second-year and transfer students.
+Tommie North is also a 5-story facility, houses 480 residents, and has a 116-stall underground parking ramp.
+It is connected by tunnel to the Iverson Center for Faith and Ireland Hall and sits on the site of the former John Paul II dormitory.

-In 2021, St. Thomas moved forward with plans for a new $100 million building on South Campus called Schoenecker Center.
-The 130,000 square foot facility is scheduled to open in 2024 and will focus on STEAM fields.
+In 2021, St. Thomas moved forward with plans for a new $110 million, 130,000 square foot building on South Campus called Schoenecker Center.
+A dedication ceremony for it was held on May 8, 2024.
+The new facility will focus on STEAM fields.
 The 126-year-old Loras Hall, most recently used as an administrative building, was demolished to make way for Schoenecker Center.

 In 2023, the university announced plans for a $175 million on-campus indoor arena known as Lee and Penny Anderson Arena.
-The 6,000-seat arena is planned to be the home of the basketball and hockey teams in addition to hosting other events such as commencement.
-Cretin Hall, McCarthy Gymnasium and the Service Center are to be demolished to make way for the arena.
+The 6,000-seat arena will be the home of the basketball and hockey teams and host other events, such as commencement.
+Cretin Hall, McCarthy Gymnasium, and the Service Center are to be demolished to make way for the arena.

 Minneapolis

 In fall 1992, the university opened a permanent 150000 sqft campus at 1000 LaSalle Ave. in Minneapolis.
-The first building, named Terrence Murphy Hall in May 2000, is headquarters to the university's Opus College of Business.
+The first building, named Terrence Murphy Hall in 2000, is headquarters to the university's Opus College of Business.
 Artist Mark Balma created one of the largest frescoes in the United States on the arched ceiling of its atrium.
-The seven-panel, 1904 sqft fresco was completed in the summer of 1994 and portrays the seven virtues discussed in the writings of St. Thomas Aquinas.
-The Minneapolis campus also holds St. Thomas' School of Education, the School of Law, and Schulze School of Entrepreneurship.
+The seven-panel, 1904 sqft fresco was completed in 1994 and portrays the seven virtues discussed in the writings of St. Thomas Aquinas.
+The Minneapolis campus also holds St. Thomas's School of Education, the School of Law, and the Schulze School of Entrepreneurship.

 Daniel C. Gainey Conference Center (Owatonna)

 As announced on May 15, 2014, the Daniel C. Gainey Conference Center was to be sold to Meridian Behavioral Health, LLC, with a plan to convert it to a treatment facility for addiction and behavioral disorders.
 The deal closed in August 2014.

-The deal included the entire 180-acre property and all the buildings except for the Winton Guest House, which was designed by architect Frank Gehry.
+The deal included the entire 180-acre property and all the buildings except the Winton Guest House, which was designed by architect Frank Gehry.
 St. Thomas then sold the house at auction and it was moved from the site.

 Bernardi (Rome)

-Since 1999, the University of St. Thomas has been the only university in the United States to have a formal affiliation with the Pontifical University of St. Thomas Aquinas (Angelicum).
+Since 1999, the University of St. Thomas has been the only U.S. university to have a formal affiliation with the Pontifical University of St. Thomas Aquinas (Angelicum).

 Academics

 Each year, the university awards almost 2,500 degrees, including five different bachelor's degrees (B.A., B.M., B.S., B.S.M.E. and B.S.E.E.).
 It has 88 major fields at the undergraduate level, with 59 minor fields of study and seven preprofessional programs.
-At the graduate and professional level, the university offers 41 master's degrees, two education specialist degree, one juris doctor, and five doctorates.
+At the graduate and professional level, the university offers 41 master's degrees, 2 education specialist degree, 1 juris doctor, and 5 doctorates.